 Is Monterey or Carmel better?

 Both Monterey and Carmel are well worth visiting and full of wonderful things to do.
-In general, Monterey is more family-friendly and Carmel is perfect for a quieter, perhaps even a romantic, getaway.
-The best part is they are within a 15-min drive, so staying in one and visiting the other is very easy!
+In general, Monterey is more family-friendly and Carmel is perfect for a quieter, romantic getaway.
+The best part is they are within a 15-minute drive, so staying in one and visiting the other is very easy!